KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 6. Save as a new clip

 7. Add a Bookmark.
-You can jump to these bookmarks in the timeline with :kbd:`alt+arrow` or edit the bookmark by double click.
+You can jump to these bookmarks in the timeline with :kbd:`alt` + :kbd:`arrow` or edit the bookmark by double click.

 8. Delete the selection.